 How Much Compensation Can I Claim For A Needlestick Injury?

-By Michael Patrick.
-Last Updated 12th February 2021.
+By Mark Ainsdale.
+Last Updated 25th March 2021.
 Welcome to our guide on needlestick injury claims.
-A needlestick injury (sometimes referred to as ‘sharps’ injuries) can occur whenever a needle (or another sharp instrument) accidentally penetrates a patient’s skin.
+These injuries (sometimes referred to as ‘sharps’ injuries) can occur whenever a needle (or another sharp instrument) accidentally penetrates a patient’s skin.
 In the medical profession, this is referred to as a percutaneous injury and – if the needle or sharp object is contaminated – it is possible for the injury to transmit infections and cause other serious health problems.

 Needlestick injuries can happen whenever the skin gets punctured by a hypodermic needle, a scalpel, or during a tattoo appointment.
 Depending on the case in question, this can cause swelling, bleeding, and tenderness to any part of the body.
 Needles may contain traces of blood, bodily fluids, and other contaminations.
 This can cause long-term, debilitating health concerns.

 For example, in the case of needle stick injury, NHS healthcare workers could be accidentally pricked by a needle that has been contaminated with a patient’s blood.
-If so, there is the possibility that an infection that was present in the patient’s blood can be transferred to the healthcare worker.
-Hospital and healthcare workers are perhaps the group most at risk from this type of injury.
+If so, there is the possibility that an infection that was present in the source patient’s blood can be transferred to the staff member.
+Hospital staff are perhaps the group most at risk from this type of injury.
 But they are not alone.

 An infected needlestick can transmit as many as 20 diseases.
 It is important to note that most of these injuries are caused by clinical negligence, negligent work procedures, or work-related accidents.
 However, you may be able to make a needlestick injury compensation claim should you be the victim of such an injury.
 If you would like to learn more, this guide is designed to provide all the information you need.